 The Plan's Total Portfolio Assets are comprised of Principal, Government Grant and Income for all education savings plan agreements that have not reached their maturity date, and the assets from which eligible beneficiaries collect EAP payments.
-In previous years, the Plan's Total Portfolio Assets did not include the Government Grant assets.

 The following chart illustrates the Plan's Total Portfolio Assets by investment categories.